-Discussion forum (in class website): will provide a virtual space for organized discussions on academic and non-academic class topics, giving an additional tool to address specific questions.
-The professor and IAs will supervise each forum daily, so students are welcome not only to ask questions but also to provide answers to posted questions.
+Discussion forum (in course website): we will be using Piazza to provide a virtual space for organized discussions on academic and non-academic class topics.
+This will give you an additional tool to address specific questions.

+Note that the professor and IAs will supervise each forum daily, so students are welcome not only to ask questions but also to provide answers to posted questions.